 While the 700 MHz, 800 MHz, 900 MHz, 1.5 GHz, 2.6 GHz and 3.4-3.8 GHz bands are allocated to mobile service except aeronautical mobile service, Article 43.1 of the RR states that frequencies in any band allocated to the aeronautical mobile (R) service and the aeronautical mobile-satellite (R) service are reserved for communications relating to safety and regularity of flight between any aircraft and those aeronautical stations and aeronautical earth stations primarily concerned with flight along national or international civil air routes.

-It can be argued that the C&C and payload needs of drones do not fall within the definition of aeronautical service and therefore mobile service except aeromautical mobile service - MFCN bands may be used for the operation of UAS.
+It can be argued that the C&C and payload needs of drones do not fall within the definition of aeronautical service and therefore mobile service except aeronautical mobile service - MFCN bands may be used for the operation of UAS.
 However, this approach may be challenged insofar as the future implementation of U-space communication requirements is concerned (U-space is still under development).

-A clarification in the ECA Table could be helpful. and two aspects need to be addressed: a) decision on a national basis, b) protection of networks in adjacent countries.
+A clarification in the ECA Table could be helpful.
+Two aspects need to be addressed: a) decision on a national basis, b) protection of networks in adjacent countries.

+Considerations in ECC PT1 may include:

 3.4 GHz: impact of UAS on radars below 3400 MHz would need to be assessed.

-MFCN bands which are not possible:

 2.6 GHz: ECC Report 187 concluded that the deployment of MCA is not possible in the 2.6 GHz band due to the impact on meteorological and civil aviation radars above 2.7 GHz.
+The situation has to be clarified for UAS.

 From ECC Decision (18)06: MFCN in the 24.25-27.5 GHz band shall not be used for connectivity from base stations to terminals onboard UA and that only communications for connectivity from terminals on-board UA to base stations is authorised.
+There are further investigations in ECC PT1.

 Frequency bands for which further considerations are needed